 Portoroz, Yugoslavia (Slovenia), 5-21 September 1973

 Geller was thus eliminated.
-Mecking, Portisch and Polugaevsky joined Anatoly Karpov, Viktor Korchnoi and Robert Eugene Byrne from the Leningrad Interzonal (1973) for play against Tigran Vartanovich Petrosian (qualified as losing finalist in 1971) and Boris Spassky (qualified as ex-World Champion in 1972) in the following year's matches:
+Mecking, Portisch and Polugaevsky joined Anatoly Karpov, Viktor Korchnoi and Robert Eugene Byrne from the Leningrad Interzonal (1973) for play against Tigran Vartanovich Petrosian (qualified as losing finalist in 1971) and Boris Spassky (qualified as ex-World Champion in 1972) in next year's matches:

 1 GM Portisch 2650 **** 11˝˝ ˝1˝˝ 5˝